Languages of the Comoros: Comorian

 Upon independence from France in 1975, Comorian was sought as an official language, and a Latin-based orthography was demanded by the Comorian government.
 In particular, both the government and the people of the Comoros sought for a writing system that was distinct from French, whilst resembling its nearby East African nations.
-Since the 1970s, attempts have been made by both the Comorian Government and the University of the Comoros Department of Modern Languages to standardize the Comorian Language and integrate Comorian into the education system alongside French and Arabic.
+Since the 1970s, attempts have been made by both the Comorian government and the University of the Comoros Department of Modern Languages to standardize the Comorian language and integrate it into the education system alongside French and Arabic.
 In 1976, two Latin-based orthographies were proposed by the country's president, Ali Soilihi and the linguist Mohamed Ahmed-Chamang.
 In 1986, a Swahili-based orthography was proposed by Comorian linguist Moinaecha Cheikh.
 However, the past attempts to introduce a Comorian orthography has failed to gain popularity.
 Political, historical and ethnic tensions regarding the different dialects of Comorian have been responsible for the failed attempts to provide a written standard for Comorian.
 For example, the orthography proposed by Cheikh was widely unpopular as the writing system was more suited towards the Shingazidja dialect rather than the Shinzwani dialect.

 There has been significant debate over which variant of the Comorian language is considered as the national language.
 According to Martin-Luther University professor Iain Walker, this debate has been largely avoided in Comorian politics, which has contributed to an increasing sociolinguistic disunity between the speakers of each variant.

 French

-The French language is the second most spoken language in the Comoros.
-According to a 2018 report by the Organisation Internationale de la Francophonie, 216,174 people speak French in the Comoros or 25.97% of the population.
+French is the second most spoken language in the Comoros.
+According to a 2018 report by the Organisation Internationale de la Francophonie, 216,174 people, or 25.97% of the population, spoke French in the Comoros.
 The language emerged as a result of French colonisation in the Comoros, lasting from 1841 until independence in 1975.
 French is considered the language of government and commerce and is acquired through formal, non-Qur’anic education.
 After independence, the use of the French language was propagated during the administration of the pro-French president, Ahmed Abdallah.
-The Abdallah administration had reinforced the use of French in education and provided official, French names to the geopolitical areas of the Comoros.
+The Abdallah administration had reinforced the use of French in education and provided official, French place names in the country.
 Internationally, the Comoros is recognised as a Francophone nation, and is a full member of the Organisation Internationale de la Francophonie.

-During the colonial period, French was the main language of instruction across society, including administration education and trade.
-Similar to Arabic, higher education is also dependent on French language ability with many Comorian students attending universities in France.
+During the colonial period, French was the main language of instruction across society, including administration, education and trade.
+Higher education is also dependent on French language ability, as many Comorian students attend universities in France.